 Gags involving use of file formats for audio or video, in the vein of "laugh_track.wav not found" and "reused_animation.gif".

 If a character has a memorable one-liner, the annotators make it a catchphrase (sometimes mildly misquoting it).
 Examples include "Haha!
-Shocking!" from Street Fighter, "How about a fencing lesson?" from Captain N, and "Going out with a bang!" from Sonic Underground (the latter two earning bonus points for not even making sense in context).
+Shocking!" from Street Fighter, "You could use a fencing lesson!" from Captain N, and "Going out with a bang!" from Sonic Underground (the latter two earning bonus points for not even making sense in context).